 Professionals are now using GoPro cameras to record and broadcast images to the rest of the team while also enabling clients to view the work-in-progress status.
 This approach may not provide the complete picture, but it sure is a smart and effective way to get work done.

-Ideally, the entire construction industry (architects, construction companies, material manufacturers, and suppliers) should adopt a digital approach to stay afloat on the market.
+Ideally, the entire construction industry (architects, construction companies, material manufacturers, and suppliers) should adopt a digital approach to stay afloat in the market.
 Obviously, we cannot expect a paradigm shift overnight.
-Still, more and more individuals are using technologies like BIM, 3D printing, drones, and sensors on-site to upgrade their remote work scenario.
+Still, more and more individuals are using technologies like BIM, 3D printing, drones, and sensors on-site to upgrade their remote work scenarios.

 However, the transition in this sector has been a slow one, and several companies are yet to jump on the digital bandwagon.
 Therefore, it’s crucial for businesses to rapidly change their modus operandi and accept ways that are technologically progressive and more appealing to the clients in the present situation.